Ricardomol/pazdera.github.io/_posts/2015-07-27-secondary-skills-for-software-engineers.md

 ## 4. Management and corporate

-Taking part or moving entirely to management is a path many senior programmers take in growing or larger companies.
-In larger teams, programming is as much about people as it is about code and making sure it works is really important.
+Taking part or moving entirely to management is a path many senior programmers take in bigger companies.
+In larger teams, programming is as much about people as it is about code and making sure the culture is right is really important.

 Recruiting good programmers is expensive and losing them even more so.
 Good managers and team leaders are essential to achieving high employee retention.